-The Russell Group produce an excellent guidebook called Informed Choices, which can be found on their website.
+The Russell Group produce an excellent guide called Informed Choices, which can be found on their website.

-The Process - Completing the Online Google Form
+The Process - Completing the Online Form

-Once you have evaluated the range of different courses on offer, you will need to make your choices using the KS4 Options Choices Google Form, which can be found on the school website.
+Once you have evaluated the range of different courses on offer, you will need to make your choices using the KS4 Options Choices Google Form, about which parents and students will receive an email.

-Please go to: www.enfieldgrammar.com.
+For information about how to complete the form, please www.enfieldgrammar.com.
 Click on the 'Learning & Support' tab on the horizontal menu bar.
-Then click on 'Key Stage 4 Options (2024)'.
-Here you will find an electronic version of this booklet and the link to the online options form you need to fill.
+Then click on 'Key Stage 4 Options (2025)'.
+Here you will find an electronic version of this booklet and the PowerPoint from the options evening which has instructions should you need them.